 My husband is a HUGE fan of crepes, so anytime we come across a very highly rated creperie it always gets added to this list.
 Sadly, we didn’t make it this trip, but the reviews are outstanding and this restaurant is within walking distance from the Central Market.

 I know Hershey is pretty close to Lancaster but Dutch Wonderland is an amusement and water park designed FOR younger kids!
 We were traveling with another family and their kids were too old for this place, but I think my kiddos would love it!
-I’m not from the Tri-State area, but this place is almost a rite of passage for area kids – it is recommended by almost every local mom I meet. #2021List for sure!
+I’m not from the Tri-State area, but this place is almost a rite of passage for area kids – it is recommended by almost every local mom I meet as one of things to do in Lancaster Pa.

 I’ve never even heard of Agri-tainment before, but this place looks like a lot of fun!
 I really wanted a turn on the Apple Blaster.
-When a place has such crazy high reviews you know you’ve found a gem.
+When a place has such crazy high reviews you know you’ve found a gem of things to do in Lancaster Pa.
 I can see my kids wanting to spend the whole day here.
 NOTE: Make sure to schedule your weekend around this place, as they are closed on Sundays.

 In Strasburg there is a grouping of train activities, if you have a train lover in your family!
 In my Train Lover article I mention the Choo Choo Barn, National Toy Train Museum and Strasburg Railroad which operates train rides from Cherry Crest Adventure Farm.
 My son would have LOVED these train places, but he moved on to Beyblades before we visited Lancaster.